hvpatel96/bime535Primer/4-hie.md

 > > 4.
 Provides caregivers with clinical decision support tools for more effective care and treatment
 > > 5.
 Improves public health reporting and monitoring
 > > 6.
 Creates a potential loop for feedback between health-related research and actual practice
 > > 7.
-Reduces health related costs
+Reduces health related costs (e.g. no more duplication of healthcare labs and tests)
 <br />
 <br />